arcweave/arcweave-unity-plugin/README.md

 ## Important Notes

+1. **Unity 6+ requires Input System update**: If using Unity 6 or newer, the EventSystem must use the new Input System module.
+Select EventSystem in Hierarchy, find Standalone Input Module in Inspector, and click "Replace with InputSystemUIInputModule".
+Without this, UI buttons won't respond to clicks.
+See [Unity 6+ Input System Fix](#unity-6-input-system-fix).

-1. **RuntimeContent requires RunContentScript()**: The `RuntimeContent` property is not automatically evaluated.
+2. **RuntimeContent requires RunContentScript()**: The `RuntimeContent` property is not automatically evaluated.
 You must call `RunContentScript()` before reading it.

-2. **GetOptions() has side effects**: This method internally saves and restores variable state while evaluating branch conditions.
+3. **GetOptions() has side effects**: This method internally saves and restores variable state while evaluating branch conditions.

-3. **Initialize() resets everything**: Calling `Project.Initialize()` resets all variables to defaults and all visit counts to 0.
+4. **Initialize() resets everything**: Calling `Project.Initialize()` resets all variables to defaults and all visit counts to 0.

-4. **Images must be in Resources folder**: Cover images are loaded via `Resources.Load()`.
+5. **Images must be in Resources folder**: Cover images are loaded via `Resources.Load()`.
 Place them in any `Resources` folder and ensure filenames match (without extension).

-5. **Components are not MonoBehaviours**: Arcweave Components represent characters/entities in your narrative, not Unity components.
+6. **Components are not MonoBehaviours**: Arcweave Components represent characters/entities in your narrative, not Unity components.

-6. **Visit tracking is manual**: The `Visits` property must be incremented manually (or use ArcweavePlayer which does it automatically).
+7. **Visit tracking is manual**: The `Visits` property must be incremented manually (or use ArcweavePlayer which does it automatically).

 ---

 ## Troubleshooting

+### Buttons not responding in Unity 6+?

+**Problem:** UI buttons don't respond to clicks in Unity 6 or newer versions.

+**Solution:**
+1. Select **EventSystem** in the Hierarchy
+2. In the Inspector, locate **Standalone Input Module**
+3. Click **Replace with InputSystemUIInputModule**
+4. This migrates from the legacy Input Manager to the new Input System

+Unity 6 requires the new Input System for UI interactions.

 ### Images not loading?